How Much Does It Cost to Start a Cleaning Business?

 Equipment Costs

 Investing in high-quality cleaning equipment is crucial for delivering top-notch services to your clients.
 Depending on the type of cleaning services you offer, you may need essential tools such as brooms, mops, vacuum cleaners, and dusters.
 For more specialized services like carpet or window cleaning, professional cleaning machines will be necessary.
-Consider both purchasing and leasing options to manage costs effectively, especially when starting.
+Consider both purchasing and ways to improve and grow your business options to manage costs effectively, especially when starting.

 Inventory Costs